regular/acme-cross-as.js/README.md

 # acme-cross-assembler.js
-6502 assembler ported to JavaScript using emscripten.
+Write C64 assembler in your Browser!
+This is Acme, an 6502 assembler ported to JavaScript using emscripten.

 _From [Acme's homepage](https://web.archive.org/web/20150520143433/https://www.esw-heim.tu-clausthal.de/~marco/smorbrod/acme/)_